 This project will examine the scope for investigating the discourse surrounding public-facing Autonomous Systems – in this case, defined as decision-making algorithms – using an interdisciplinary lens.
 Public-facing Autonomous Systems aim to increase productivity and enable more efficient and informed decision-making (Royal Academy of Engineering, 2017).
 Examples include Test and Trace, a Covid-19 contact-tracing application, and the Ofqual algorithm, used for automating Advanced Level results in 2020.
 These work without supervision and both had impact on United Kingdom citizens (Kretzschmar et al., 2020; Kelly, 2021).
-Investigating Autonomous Systems is critical for the development of future artificial intelligence technologies (Shahdar et al., 2018) as they become more relevant to our daily lives.
-The Trustworthy Autonomous Systems Hub adopts Devitt’s view that Autonomous Systems must be trustworthy by design and perception, according to the Trustworthy Autonomous System Hub (Devitt, 2018).
+Investigating trust in Autonomous Systems is critical for the development of future artificial intelligence technologies (Shahdar et al., 2018) as they become more relevant to our daily lives.
+The Trustworthy Autonomous Systems Hub adopts Devitt’s view that Autonomous Systems must be trustworthy by design and perception (2018).

-The collection of opinions here will act as validation or signpost the need for alternative exploration.
+The collection of opinions here will act as validation or signpost the need for alternative exploration (Bruch and Feinberg, 2017).
 To analyse the views expressed, a sentiment analysis – or opinion mining – tool may be deployed.
-This can be non-intrusive and cost-effective, as opposed to interviews or experiments.
+This can be non-intrusive and cost-effective, as opposed to interviews or experiments (Rout et al., 2018).
 A typical source of data for sentiment analysis may be social media, notably Twitter, as many who have been affected by these algorithms offer opinions on this public-access site, providing a large data set that Twitter’s API can analyse in real-time (Kumar et al., 2014).

 Devitt, S. K. (2018).
 Trustworthiness of autonomous systems.
 Springer, Cham.